auremoser/mozsci/log/worklog.md

-* ADD MORE STUDY GROUP LESSONS TO WEBSITE thurs - blog for community call wed - blog for fellows
+* ADD MORE STUDY GROUP LESSONS TO WEBSITE

 * lightning talk for GeoJourNews
 * nairobi
   * ~calendar invite for recurring checkins~